Ken Steorts: Visible Music College

-Beginnings

 Visible School was created in the spring of 2000, after Ken Steorts, founding guitarist of the Christian rock band Skillet (band), had left the band to travel to Coventry, England to view a Christian music college resembling the idea of Visible School.
 After visiting the Nexus Academy of Music website, he began Visible Community School of Music and Worship Arts as a ministry of Grace Covenant Church, also located in Memphis, Tennessee.
-The 2000-2001 school year began with the twenty-one recruited students and four full-time faculty.
-During the 2001-2002 school year, the school became an incorporated and authorized school of higher education in the state of Tennessee.
-In August 2002, the school grew to sixty-nine first and second year students, and partnered with Crichton College for accredited coursework through the Southern Association of Colleges and Schools (SACS).

-Growth

-From its beginning in 2000 to the start of the 2003-2004 school year, the student body had doubled in size and quadrupled in faculty members.
-In 2009, Visible was granted College status through institutional accreditation by TRACS and continued to see enrollment numbers rise.
-The newly named Visible Music College moved in 2011 after receiving a 3 million-dollar matching grant to move the campus into Downtown Memphis, Tennessee.
-Moving into the downtown area of Memphis now acts as a home base for students to become more visible to the Memphis community.
-The new urban campus is located in the renovated C&I Bank Building on 200 Madison Avenue, in Downtown Memphis.
-Also in 2011, the college launched Madison Line Records, signing six artists into 2012 and creating numerous music projects annually since.

 Ken oversees Visible Music College with 40+ employees and 120+ students from 50 states and 20 countries while developing the curriculum and programs at the school, representing the vibrant institution to the local music industry and church leaders, creating opportunities for musicians of all kinds to interact and be empowered, and forging partnerships with groups like Stax Academy (labs and tech help for students and organization), Ardent Studios (audio production coursework), and various churches and ministries around the world (Visible Events in Europe).
 Visible Music College also operates local community music schools in cities in which they have relationships to establish Visible Community Music Schools, such as Memphis, Chicago, and Dallas, and international locations.

-According to a 2012 interview with Christian magazine "Greenville In One Accord," President Ken Steorts stated his desire for the future of the college as, "A series of small campuses around the world bringing worship leadership, music training, and equipping young people on every continent in groups of less than 140 students and 20-30 staff in each location serving."
-This growth is underway with a Holden, Germany sister school, a satellite campus in Lansing, IL, and a Dallas, TX campus opening Fall of 2016.
+According to a 2012 interview with Christian magazine Greenville In One Accord, President Ken Steorts stated his desire for the future of the college as, "A series of small campuses around the world bringing worship leadership, music training, and equipping young people on every continent in groups of less than 140 students and 20–30 staff in each location serving".
+This growth is underway with a Holden, Germany sister school, a satellite campus in Lansing, IL, and a Dallas, TX campus opening fall of 2016.
+This obligates the school to follow Title IX rules.